Blog-en– category –

 Goldfish and Japanese Culture

-By MADARA, Shodo ( Traditional Japanese calligraphy ) Artist of KANJI TOKYO 1.
+By MADARA, Japanese calligraphy ( " Shodo " in Japanese ) Artist of KANJI TOKYO 1.
 Introduction Hello!
-I’m MADARA, a shodo artist from KANJI TOKYO.Today, I painted a picture of a goldfish.
-I used the picture to make a design for a new T-shir... -
+I’m MADARA, a Japanese calligraphy artist from KANJI TOKYO.Today, I painted a picture of a goldfish.
+I used the picture to make a desi... -

 A must for foreigners who love Japan!
 Japanese T-shirts with goldfish designs are being made!

-Hello, I am Shodo artist MADARA.
+Hello, I am Japanese calligraphy artist MADARA.
 Today I painted with pigments for KANJI TOKYO's original 'Japanese T-shirts'.
 I am also a calligrapher, but I am basically a painter.
-I especially like watercolours and painting with pigments, and I paint... -
+I especially like watercolours and painting with pigmen... -

 Deformed version of the Maneki-neko ( becoming cat ) , said to bring good luck.

-Hello, I am MADARA, a shodo (traditional Japanese calligraphy) artist from KANJI TOKYO.
+Hello, I am MADARA, a Japanese calligraphy ( " Shodo " in Japanese ) artist from KANJI TOKYO.
 Today, I drew a picture of a Maneki-neko.
-I want to share the story of the wonders of Maneki-neko that happened in my house.In Japan, Maneki-neko was... -
+I want to share the story of the wonders of Maneki-neko that happened in my house.In Japan, Maneki-ne... -

 What is a Maneki-neko ( beckoning cat ) ?
 A Japanese symbol of good luck.

-The Maneki-neko (beckoning cat) is a symbol of good luck and wealth in Japan.
+The Maneki-neko ( beckoning cat ) is a symbol of good luck and wealth in Japan.
 It is a famous good-luck charm that is believed to bring prosperity and happiness to businesses and homes.
-You can see Maneki-neko in many places, but not many...
+You can see Maneki-neko in many places, but not ma...

 1